 Research Programs

-The independent and nonpartisan research conducted at the Levy Institute maintains a focus on issues central to achieving society’s goals in an environment of changing domestic and global challenges.
-Research projects combine critical policy and research questions with the specific interests of research staff.
+The independent and nonpartisan research conducted at the Levy Institute maintains a focus on issues central to achieving society's goals in an environment of changing domestic and global challenges.
+Research projects combine critical policy questions with the specific interests of our research staff.

-The work of the Levy Institute is organized into eight primary research programs.
+The work of the Levy Institute is organized into seven primary research programs.
 Within each program, a variety of study areas are explored:

 The State of the US and World Economies

-The central focus in this program area is the use of Levy Institute macroeconomic models in generating strategic analyses of the US and world economies.
+This program's central focus is the use of Levy Institute macroeconomic models in generating strategic analyses of the US and world economies.
 The outcomes of alternative scenarios are projected and analyzed, with the results—published as Strategic Analysis reports—serving to help policymakers understand the implications of various policy options.

 Research Group